Numen Resource Guide

 photo by Larken Bunce

-Mood-Enhancing Tea
+Mood-enhancing Tea

-2 parts Lemon Balm
+2 parts lemon balm

-2 parts Oat tops
+2 parts aat tops

-1 part Damiana
+1 part damiana

-1/2 part Rose petals
+1/2 part rose petals

-Adaptogenic herbs to try alongside your tea
+Adaptogenic Herbs (to try alongside your tea)

 Schisandra berry (Schisandra chinensis): invigorating to the mind as well as the digestion; excellent for exhausted and unfocused folks; also excellent for liver damage and regeneration (take with food—can give a little heartburn).